-- If the machine has no power, or only intermittent power, first ensure that the plug is secure in the power port on the machine, and that the wall plug cord is secure in the power adapter, and in the wall outlet.
+- If the machine has no power, or only intermittent power, first ensure that the power adapter’s cord is secure in the power port on the machine, and that the wall plug cord is secure in the power adapter and wall outlet.

-- It is possible for the cutting mat to unplug the power cord and/or USB cable from the machine as it is moving through the machine if these cords are left in the path of the mat/material.
+- It is possible for the machine mat or material to unplug the power cord and/or USB cable from the machine as it is moving through the machine if these cords are left in the path of the mat/material.
 To avoid this, position your power and USB cables away from the path of the material or mat exiting the back of your machine.

-- If the cord is securely inserted at all points, proceed to step 2.
+- If the power adapter and cord are securely inserted at all points, proceed to step 2.

-- If you are not using a Cricut power cord, you can purchase one or contact Member Care for assistance.
-If you are already using the Cricut Explore power cord or switching to a Cricut power cord does not help, proceed to step 4.
+- If your power adapter or cord is damaged or lost, contact Member Care for assistance.
+If you are already using the Cricut power adapter or cord certified for your machine, proceed to step 4.

-- Try plugging the power cord into a different wall outlet (for best results plug directly into a wall outlet rather than into a power strip or surge protector).
+- Plug the power cord into a different wall outlet (for best results plug directly into a wall outlet rather than into a power strip or surge protector).
 If this does not help, proceed to step 5.

-Important: It is important to use the same power cord that came with your machine.
-Cricut Maker power cords have extra current to support the USB charging port and higher cutting force.
-Using an Explore or Legacy power cord with your Maker machine can cause issues.
-However, the Maker power cords can be used with any Cricut machine (except Cricut Imagine).
+Important: It is important to use the power adapter that came with your machine.
+Cricut Maker power adapters have extra output to support the USB charging port and higher cutting force.
+Using an Explore or legacy Cricut machine power adapter with your Maker machine can cause issues.
+Legacy Cricut power adapters will not work with Cricut Explore 3 and Cricut Maker 3.